Apple cuts some App Store fees, but critics call it a ploy to avoid regulation

 Adam Grossberg, a Spotify spokesperson, said in an emailed statement that “we hope that regulators will ignore Apple’s ‘window dressing.’ ” Spotify was one of the earliest critics of Apple’s 30% fee.
 Last year, Spotify filed a formal complaint with European regulators, who are now investigating Apple.

-Tim Sweeney, the CEO of “Fortnite” maker Epic Games, which is suing Apple over alleged anti-competitive behavior, including its 30% fees, called the move an attempt to divide the developer community, which has been increasingly rising up against Apple’s power.
+Tim Sweeney, the CEO of Fortnite maker Epic Games, which is suing Apple over alleged anti-competitive behavior, including its 30% fees, called the move an attempt to divide the developer community, which has been increasingly rising up against Apple’s power.

 “This would be something to celebrate, were it not a calculated move by Apple,” he said in a statement.
 “Apple is hoping to remove enough critics that they can get away with their blockade on competition.”